 Adorable and chic these Baby Buche De Noel are a real Show Stopper!
 A great Christmas cake decorating idea for you.
 If you are planning a small dinner party I would recommend these highly.
 In small numbers they are very do-able.
 You can use my scratch cake recipes or make it super simple and purchase pre-made filling and frosting, make the cakes from a box cake mix and even purchase candy decorations.
 Use your own unique ideas for making these wonderful individual desserts.

 The video has instructions for making one of these mini Buche De Noel from start to finish.
-NOTE: I like to call them Sweet Stumps.
-The video shows how to make royal icing axes, but you could also make snowflakes (my snowflake video is here) Meringue mushrooms with tiny fresh fruit and greenery would also be gorgeous in place of candied ones.
+You'll see how to make royal icing axes.
+You could opt to make snowflakes (my snowflake video is here).
+This will take you to Cakes with Lorelie YouTube and will open in a new page.

-To Make One of these minis- You will need
+To Make One of these minis You will need

 The leaves are made using the WILTON flower making set which contains the Holly leaf cutters.
 You can cut them by hand if necessary, or use real greens.
-The berries are Marzipan a.k.a.
-Almond paste.
+The berries are Marzipan / Almond paste.

 Once baked and cooled, use a round cutting tool to cut out 2 rounds.
 I used a 3 inch pastry cutter to cut the rounds in the picture.
 If you don't happen to have a cutter you can probably find something around your kitchen that is similar in size to cut your circles with.
 Once cut, wrap and refrigerate or freeze your mini rounds.
 Make your filling and frosting.
 Use my recipes or your favorite.
 Make a batch of ganache.
 NOTE: How much chocolate ganache you need depends on how many yule logs you are making.
 One of these little darlings needs quite a bit of covering.
 Let the ganache cool to spreading consistency before using.
 To quicken up the process of cooling, place the bowl of ganache in a cold water bath and stir until it thickens up.
 If it gets too hard then gently heat it in microwave or on top of a double boiler.

 Keep these refrigerated, covered in the fridge for up to a week.